MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 ### Components

 Here are some components that have been chose to illustrate the concept of SLO definition.
-Notice there are other components in this architecture that haven't been included for brevity.
+Notice, there are other components in this architecture that haven't been included.
+For example, even though Key Vault is part of the critical request flow, it isn't part of the response use case.
+If Key Vault is unavailable, the application will continue to function using secrets that were loaded during startup.
+However, if the application needs to scale, Key Vault availability becomes critical because new nodes need to be loaded with secrets.
+For this example, scaling operations aren't considered.
+Other components have been omitted for brevity.

 - **Azure Front Door** is the single point of entry that exposes an API that's used by end users to send requests.
 - **Azure Container Apps** environment is owned by the workload team and runs business logic for the  application.